-53 Emilia-Romagna Region.
+^{19.} Emilia-Romagna Region.

-In addition to the above regional measures, the Metropolitan City of Bologna has worked closely with a range of partners to stimulate the environment for startups and has set up a number of innovation and technology incubators in the centre of Bologna-some of these provide green economy services.
+In addition to the above regional measures, the Metropolitan City of Bologna has worked closely with a range of partners to stimulate the environment for start-ups and has set up a number of innovation and technology incubators in the centre of Bologna - some of these provide green economy services.
 The Metropolitan City is a member of the Emilia-Romagna STARTUP platform and IncrediBol - Creative Innovation in Bologna, a project aiming to promote the growth and sustainability of the creative sector in Bologna and Emilia-Romagna.
 Since 2001 the Metropolitan City has built up and coordinated BAN Bologna (business angel Network), a network of informal investors and companies affiliated with Italian and European BAN networks.

-Almacube is the incubator and innovation hub of the University of Bologna, providing services and support to spin-offs and startups (mentorship, networking, financing), and is sponsored by Confindustria Emilia Area Centro, which is a member of the incubator, and Intesa San Paolo bank.
+Almacube is the incubator and innovation hub of the University of Bologna, providing services and support to spin-offs and start-ups (mentorship, networking, financing), and is sponsored by Confindustria Emilia Area Centro, which is a member of the incubator, and Intesa San Paolo bank.

-5.4 The voices from the territory about green start-ups:
+5.4.
+Voices from the territory regarding green start-ups

-A key actor in the support to green start-ups is ART-ER (Attractiveness Research Territory-Emilia-Romagna), a consortium created through the recent merger of ASTER and ERVET.54 ART-ER is dedicated to fostering the sustainable growth of the region through the development of innovation and knowledge and promoting the attractiveness and internationalisation of the territorial system.
+A key actor in the support to green start-ups is ART-ER (Attractiveness Research Territory-Emilia-Romagna), a consortium created through the recent merger of ASTER and ERVET20.
+ART-ER is dedicated to fostering the sustainable growth of the region through the development of innovation and knowledge and promoting the attractiveness and internationalisation of the territorial system.
 Established by L.R. #1/2018, ART-ER operates on a non-profit basis.

-Besides managing the afore-mentioned regional Observatory on the green economy (Osservatorio greenER) which monitors the development of the green economy in the Region, it coordinates the Climate-KIC for Italy (see next section of this report) and Emilia-Romagna STARTUP, which provides direct support to startups through the Serre di ART-ER and the above-mentioned START CUP competition for innovative business ideas.
-Set up in 2011, Emilia-Romagna STARTUP has developed a community of 450 innovative startups and 80 organisations.
+Besides managing the afore-mentioned Observatory on the green economy (Osservatorio greenER) which monitors the development of the green economy in the Region, it coordinates the Climate-KIC for Italy (see next section of this chapter) and Emilia-Romagna STARTUP, which provides direct support to start-ups through the Serre di ART-ER and the above-mentioned